About interactive components

 Interactive components with custom fonts

-When using custom fonts on text inside interactive components, keep in mind that prototype viewers might not have those custom fonts installed on their devices.
+When using custom fonts for text inside interactive components, keep in mind that prototype viewers might not have those custom fonts installed on their devices.
 In these cases, Figma uses cached information about variants of interactive components to display custom fonts correctly when presenting a prototype, but may replace a font with Inter when we can’t both preserve text overrides and change font settings for an interaction.

 We recommend using Google fonts for prototypes that are being shared with viewers who may not have access to custom fonts in your designs.
 If your team is in a Figma Organization plan, you can ensure that all prototype viewers have access to custom fonts in your prototype by uploading them as shared fonts.